 OIPI, VDOT, and other agencies use data from this measure to provide an understanding of travel time reliability along a given segment of roadway, regionwide or statewide.
-This measure helps to determine the variability in travel conditions experienced by passenger and commercial vehicles.
+This measure helps to determine the variability in travel conditions experienced by all vehicles.